 On-Demand Webinar: Move Learning Forward with SEB Supports: Strategies for Leaders and Teachers

 The ability of school leaders and educators to promote positive student behaviors in school can have a critical impact on student success.
-As students continue to reacclimate to onsite instruction from less-structured learning environments, both learners and educators will need additional resources to continue recalibrating and reinstating positive, Tier 1 social-emotional behavior (SEB) instruction.
+As both students and educators continue to deal with disruptions to learning, recalibrating and refocusing on positive, Tier 1 social-emotional behavior (SEB) instruction is critical.

-In this on-demand webinar, you’ll learn realistic and effective classroom strategies for helping teachers bolster positive SEB functioning and align targeted supports for students who continue to struggle.
+In this on-demand webinar, you’ll learn realistic and effective classroom strategies for helping teachers bolster positive SEB functioning and aligning targeted supports for students who continue to struggle.
 Dr. Gregory Fabiano shares:

 - How leaders can allocate district-level resources and implement sustainable practices that support Tier 1 SEB needs and set students and teachers up for success

-- How to refocus on positive SEB instruction and supports when school resumes in January
+- How to prioritize positive SEB instruction and supports throughout the school day

 - High-impact, system-level structures and research-based, classroom-level strategies that ensure students are able to succeed